19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 ### Power of Senior Disciplinary Committee

-72\.—(1) A charge against an officer of or above the rank of brigadier-general may be dealt with summarily by a Senior Disciplinary Committee appointed by the Chairman of the Armed Forces Council for that purpose.
+72\.—(1) A charge against an officer of or above the rank of brigadier-general or rear admiral (one-star), or a senior military expert of the rank of ME8, may be dealt with summarily by a Senior Disciplinary Committee appointed by the Chairman of the Armed Forces Council for that purpose.

 [1/94; 10/2000]

+[28/2009 wef 01/04/2010]

-(2) Notwithstanding subsection (1), a Senior Disciplinary Committee shall have the power to deal with a charge against an officer of the rank of colonel in any case referred to it by the Armed Forces Council under section 75(4)(a)(ii).
+(2) Notwithstanding subsection (1), a Senior Disciplinary Committee shall have the power to deal with a charge against an officer of the rank of colonel, or a senior military expert of the rank of ME7, in any case referred to it by the Armed Forces Council under section 75(4)(a)(ii).

 [1/94; 10/2000]

+[28/2009 wef 01/04/2010]

 (3) The Senior Disciplinary Committee shall consist of not less than 3 members of the Armed Forces Council or any other uneven number, the majority of whom shall be members of the Singapore Armed Forces.

 [1/94]

-(4) The members of the Senior Disciplinary Committee shall be of or above the rank of the accused or shall each be holding an appointment of or above that held by the accused.
+(4) The members of the Senior Disciplinary Committee shall be equivalent or superior in rank to the accused or shall each be holding an appointment equivalent or superior to that held by the accused.

+[28/2009 wef 01/04/2010]

 (4A) The seniority of such appointments shall be determined by the Chairman of the Armed Forces Council.